linqcan/odser2014/README.md

 * `shapiro.test` for normality testing

 ## Data sets used
 The data sets used in this study can be found in the folder *data_sets*.
+The data has been extracted from the original sources to CSV files.

 The data sets are credited as follows:

 **arcuri2013parameter** - Andrea Arcuri and Gordon Fraser.
 Parameter tuning or default values? an empirical investigation in search-based software engineering. *Empirical Software Engineering, 18(3):594–623, 2013.*